 Example1: Affinity Diagram — Implementing Continuous Process Improvement

-This diagram was created in ConceptDraw PRO using the Affinity Diagrams Objects Library from the Seven Management and Planning Tools Solution.
+This diagram was created in ConceptDraw DIAGRAM using the Affinity Diagrams Objects Library from the Seven Management and Planning Tools Solution.
 An experienced user spent 15 minutes creating this sample.

 This sample shows the affinity diagram that represents a brief overview of some potential sales problems.
 The seven tools of the Seven Management and Planning Tools Solution are closely linked and assist the user in problem solving and analysis.